Part of Applied System Dynamics - Foundations

 Resource allocation

-Where are attention, energy and mental resources currently going?
+Where are attention, energy and system resources actually going?

 Where resources often go